 The cap must be fully tightened to prevent loss of antifreeze/coolant, and to insure that antifreeze/coolant will return to the radiator from the coolant recovery tank.

 The cap should be inspected and cleaned if there is any accumulation of foreign material on the sealing surfaces.

-The warning words DO NOT OPEN HOT on the cooling system pressure cap are a safety precaution.
+- The warning words DO NOT OPEN HOT on the cooling system pressure cap are a safety precaution.
 Never add antifreeze/coolant when the engine is overheated.
 Do not loosen or remove the cap to cool an overheated engine.
 Heat causes pressure to build up in the cooling system.
-To prevent scalding or injury, do not remove the pressure cap while the system is hot or under pressure.
+To prevent scalding or injury, do not remove the pressure cap while the system is hot or under pressure. - Do not use a pressure cap other than the one specified for your vehicle.
+Personal injury or engine damage may result.